DimABSA/DimABSA/README.md

 ### 3. Dimensional Aspect Sentiment Quad Prediction (DimASQP)

-Extract quadruplets (aspect term, aspect category, opinion term, valence-arousal score).
+Given a textual instance, extract all triplets consisting of an aspect term, an aspect category, an opinion term, and a valence-arousal (VA) score.
+This task is an extension of Subtask 2 (triplet extraction), with the addition of the aspect category element.

 **Example Input:**